-The table below shows the mandatory assessments required for credentialing.
-There is no requirement for any specific assessment to be completed in a specific year of training although evidence older than five years is not appropriate.
-Any mandatory assessment must be within three years of submission, exceptionally a mandatory assessment that is older can be accepted but must be accompanied by suitable reflection on the individual's development of capability since the assessment.
+The table below shows the details of the mandatory assessments and other evidence required for credentialing.
+There is no requirement for any assessment to be completed in a specific year of training although evidence older than 5 years is not appropriate.
+All mandatory assessments must be within 3 years of submission; older non-mandatory assessments can be accepted but must be accompanied by suitable reflection on the individual's development of capability since the assessment was first completed.
 A mandatory assessment submitted for credentialing must demonstrate the relevant level of entrustment has been met.
 An assessment completed at the beginning of training is unlikely to demonstrate the appropriate entrustment level has been achieved.

-In addition to the mandatory assessments, a considerable amount of other evidence must be presented, including assessments where the relevant entrustment level is not met but which may provide an indication of the development of capability (formative).
+In addition to the mandatory assessments, a considerable amount of other evidence must be presented, including assessments where the requisite entrustment level is not met but which may provide an indication of the development of capability (formative).
 All sections of the clinical syllabus must have some evidence.
-In addition to the 48 mandatory consultant/named assessor assessments (listed below), it is expected that the clinical syllabus will have a minimum of 30 additional assessments, with the rest covered by eLearning and other evidence.
+In addition to the 41 mandatory consultant/named assessor assessments (listed below), it is expected that the clinical syllabus will have a minimum of 30 additional assessments, with the rest covered by eLearning and other evidence.
 This is the minimum number of assessments and many tACPs will find additional assessments helpful.

-Within the syllabus, the resus domain must have an assessment for each of the eight clinical presentations, i.e. three further assessments in addition to the five listed below.
-These can be at entrustment level 2a.
-The additional three do not need to be by a consultant assessor.
+Within the clinical syllabus, the resus domain must have an assessment for each of the 8 clinical presentations, i.e. 3 further assessments in addition to the 5 listed below.
+These can be at entrustment level 2a and do not need to be by a consultant assessor.